Taxidermist

 -

-industry has had something of a revival in the last twenty years
+has had something of a revival in the last twenty years or so.

-or so.
-However full time employment possibilities remain few
+However full time employment possibilities remain few with a

-is available in the larger commercial UK firms, sometimes even
+in the larger commercial UK firms, sometimes even involving marketing

-involving marketing or management.
-Also within some UK museums
+or management.
+Also within some UK museums or universities, usually

-or universities, usually dealing with the conservation of natural
+dealing with the conservation of natural history collections,

-seek work within Europe, Africa or the USA.
-The USA and Africa
+within Europe, Africa or the USA.
+The USA and Africa having a

 -